ParsaBordbar/Teaching/README.md

 - Loops (for , while, do while)
 - Constants
 - Switch Case
-- booleans
+- Booleans
-- arrys
+- Arrays
-- strings
+- Strings
-- math lib in C
+- Math lib in C
-- functions
+- Functions
-- pointers
+- Pointers
-- stractures
+- Structures

 and of course some exercises.

 ## **Python**